vfurmane/pipex-tester/README.md

 Once the installation is done, `cd` into the tester's directory, and run the `./run.sh` script.
 You should be prompted some configuration questions.
 If you have answered any of them incorrectly, you can execute `./run.sh -c` or `./run.sh --config` to be prompted the questions again.

+To stop the tester earlier, you can press Ctrl-C, and it will show you your grade at that moment.

 The logs are stored in the `outs` directory.
 You'll find three types of file:

 - `test-xx.txt`: this is the outfile of pipex.